Antelopes: Profile and Information

 Description

-Antelopes are the deer-like herbivores that are enormously different in size, depending on what species it is.
-Their large ears, long legs, and slender neck give them a galant appearance.
+Antelopes are deer-like herbivores that are enormously different in size, depending on their species.
+Their large ears, long legs, and slender neck give them a gallant appearance.

-Antelopes have horns that have a bone core that’s covered in keratin (the same substance that makes our fingernails and hair).
-Unlike deers that shed their antlers annually, antelopes horns are permanent.
+Antelopes have horns with a bone core covered in keratin (the same substance that makes our fingernails and hair).
+Unlike deers that shed their antlers annually, antelope horns are permanent.

 Male antelopes always have their horns; however, the females don’t have horns in some species.
-Some species have their horns form in intricate spirals, others grow corrugated, ridged, and some could grow into wide sweeping arcs that are sharp and pointy.
+Some species have their horns form in intricate spirals, others grow corrugated ridged, and some could grow into wide sweeping, sharp, pointy arcs.
+Their horns can grow as long as 1.5 m (5 ft).

 Habitat

 Antelopes are distributed in a variety of habitats.
-Naturally, mostly in Africa, antelopes can be found n grassland plains and Savannahs.
+Naturally, mostly in Africa, antelopes can be found in grassland plains and Savannahs.

-Some species live in woodlands or forests; others can survive in deserts “hot” or “cold,” or rocky areas.
-There are at least two semi-aquatic antelope species, and dwelling in wetlands or swamps.
+Some species live in woodlands or forests; others can survive in deserts, “hot” or “cold,” or rocky areas.
+At least two semi-aquatic antelope species are dwelling in wetlands or swamps.

 Distribution

-Antelopes can be found in parts of the Americas and Asia, but they majorly dominate large parts in Africa.
+Antelopes can be found in parts of the Americas and Asia but dominate large parts of Africa.

 Diet

-Almost all species of antelope are herbivores, and would only eat plant material.
-Nevertheless, some reports have it that Duiker species have been seen eating birds.
+Almost all species of antelope are herbivores and would only eat plant material.
+Nevertheless, some reports show that Duiker species have been seen eating birds.
 Insects and smaller mammals.

 Domestication